-I finally took the plunge and I am officially freelance full-time.
+I finally took the plunge, and I am officially freelance full-time.
 The clients who were once my side hustle are now my full focus.
-It’s scary, but I’m enjoying the freedom, and frankly, the clarity of not being so scattered.
+It’s scary, but I’m enjoying the freedom and the clarity of not being so scattered.

 Resistant but Persistent,

-I know you’re asking about cold emails to potential clients, but I look at businesses holistically, so I need to make sure you have a few things in order as you start to build your business.
-The below will really help you when it comes to professionalism, which is what your client is looking for, especially in a new freelancer (i.e.: more risk without a track record, no matter how long you worked in your prior job.)
+I know you’re asking about cold emails to potential clients, but I look at businesses holistically, so I need to make sure you have a few more things in order before we move on.
+The following list is very basic, but will really help you.
+When it comes to professionalism, which is what clients are looking for, this is essential for a new freelancer.

 Consider some of these assets:

-Systems - contracts, payment terms, delivery time, will all be something your client will ask you about so have those answers (or decisions for yourself) ready.
+Systems - contracts, payment terms, delivery time, will all be something your client will ask you about so have those answers ready.

 Work hours/response times - boundaries will save your life.
-Decide how you want your week to look and don’t forget to build in some lunchtime, times to work out your body, and times when you are not looking at a screen.
+Decide how you want your week to look and don’t forget to build in some lunchtime, times to move your body, and times when you are not looking at a screen.

 The Cold Email

-Whatever your business is, do take how your customer wants to find you into consideration.
-For example, if I grow my services to be more workshop based for bigger companies, I think cold emails will end up being a huge part of building that aspect of my business.
-For now, what has worked is getting a warm introduction from my network to companies or people I have wanted to work with.
+Whatever your business is, do take into consideration how your customer wants to find you.
+For example, if I grow my services to be more workshop based for bigger companies, I think cold emails will end up being a massive part of building that aspect of my business.
+What's working now is getting a warm introduction from my network to companies or people I want to work with.

 (Sidebar!
-We can talk about retainer clients another time, but long-term contracts are also going to be a huge part of how to stay sane and cashflow positive)
+We can talk about retainer clients another time because long-term contracts are also going to be a huge part of how to stay sane and cash flow positive)

 Ok ok.
 The cold email.
 The below outline should be three short paragraphs with a closing line AT MOST.